teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 **Wait, what's Aether?** Great question!

-The ancient philosophers (like Aristotle) said there were FIVE elements, not four:
+The ancient philosophers (like Aristotle) taught that there were FIVE elements total:
 - Fire, Water, Earth, Air = the physical elements (what you can touch/see)
 - **Aether** = the spiritual element (what connects everything)

 Aether is like the space between things.
 The field that lets electricity flow.
 The medium that carries light.
-It's subtle, but without it, nothing else works!
+Subtle yet essential - it makes everything else possible!

-Teams 13 & 14 are aether because they work on the CONNECTIONS and MEANING, not just the physical stuff.
+Teams 13 & 14 are aether because they work on the CONNECTIONS and MEANING, beyond just the physical stuff.

 Think of it like cooking (stay with me here!):
 - Fire: Heats the pan (starts the process)